Food Handler Certification and HB 2102

-In order to comply with ARS 41-1080, CCPHSD Environmental Services requires individuals requesting a test and/or a food service worker card to provide proof of lawful presence in the United States.
+In order to comply with ARS 41-1080, CCHHS Environmental Services requires individuals requesting a test and/or a food service worker card to provide proof of lawful presence in the United States.
 The law establishes that anyone requiring a food service worker card must provide one of the following forms of legal/valid ID and a photo ID:

 - An Arizona driver license issued after 1996 or an Arizona non-operating identification license

 - A driver license issued by a state that verifies lawful presence in the United States

 - A birth certificate or delayed birth certificate issued in any state, territory or possession of the United States